Sakaki: I agree, these kids have too many excessive movements!

 - Whenever the characters do any form of side kick, they throw their hands above their heads or out to the sides.
 This is a bad idea in real life, as it leaves the vital areas wide open.

-- There was a scene in the original Dragon Ball series where Yamcha remarked that Goku was leaving no part of his body unguarded.
-Goku was standing face-on to his opponent, with his hands held downward at his sides.
+- There was a scene in the original Dragon Ball series where Yamcha remarked that Goku had no openings, while Goku was standing face-on to his opponent, with his hands held downward at his sides.
 His head, torso, and groin were all wide open to attack.

 - As Bruce Lee Clones, Rock Lee and Might Guy from Naruto also use a lot of flying kicks (KONOHA DAI SENPUU!).
 Hand-waved in-universe because most of these folks are augmenting their martial arts abilities with chakra, making those impossible moves possible and/or allowing them to hit far harder than should be possible.